dev-manjit/code-test/README.md

 ````
 mvn clean package

-# create an S3 bucket where the source code will be stored:
+# create an S3 bucket((please use another bucket name, if it is already used)  where the source code will be stored:
 aws s3 mb s3://bucket9999codetest
 # copy the source code located in the target folder:
 aws s3 cp target/sourceCode.zip s3://bucket9999codetest